nuwanwp/Certification/Implement and manage storage.md

 ## Lifecycle management policies

 - Lifecycle management policies are supported for block blobs and append blobs in general-purpose v2, premium block blob, and Blob Storage accounts.
 Lifecycle management doesn't affect system containers such as the $logs or $web containers.
-- No tier is premium on delete action
+- No tier is premium only delete action is available
 - Account level action
 - Rule
   ```